DigiHold/DigiCommerce/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-DigiCommerce is your lightning-fast, conversion-optimized solution for selling digital products and services - built to maximize your business growth.
+DigiCommerce is your lightning-fast, conversion-optimized solution for selling digital products - built to maximize your business growth.
+Upgrade to Pro for services and courses.

 == Description ==

 DigiCommerce transforms your WordPress site into a high-performance ecommerce platform, designed to convert visitors into customers.
 With an optimized checkout page, perfect user flows, and revenue-focused features, DigiCommerce gives you the competitive edge to scale your digital business.
-Whether you're selling digital downloads or services, our platform is engineered for speed, reliability, and maximum conversions.
+The free version is perfect for selling digital downloads, while the Pro version unlocks several features like services and online courses.
+Our platform is engineered for speed, reliability, and maximum conversions.

 https://digicommerce.me